Ruger LCP: Overview

 With an overall length of 5.16 in and weighing only 9.4 oz, this is Ruger's first entry into the field of tiny, ultra-light defensive pistols.
 The LCP, which stands for "Lightweight Compact Pistol", was designed in direct response to customer requests for a compact firearm for use by police as a back-up, and a defensive handgun for civilian concealed carry needs.

 The pistol has a glass-filled nylon frame, a two-finger grip, and a through-hardened blued steel slide.
 It is similar in appearance to the Kel-Tec P-3AT, which weighs 8.3 oz, and features a similar tension spring for the lightweight hammer, an identical locked breech mechanism, and a similar takedown method.
 The main differences are the Glock style extractor and the incorporation of an external slide stop on the LCP.
 It is also possible to tell if there is a round chambered by looking at the "view hole" next to the extractor.

 In 2013, a seven-round extended magazine was released for the LCP.

 Restrictions

-The pistol lacks certain features required for sale in California or Massachusetts.
+Only the LCP II chambered in .22lr is available in California and Massachusetts.

 Recall

 On October 29, 2008, Ruger announced a recall of some of the LCP pistols with serial number prefixes less than "371-xxxxx" due to the possibility of some of the guns discharging if dropped onto a hard surface.
 The recall announcement stated that Ruger would upgrade the hammer system, make other unspecified improvements, and compensate the owner by providing a grip extension, which may be attached to the provided magazine.
+Upgraded models have a triangle marking in the hammer area.